stefanbylund/vt_sound/README.md

 * vt_sound/lib/sdcc_ix/vt_sound.lib
 * vt_sound/lib/sdcc_iy/vt_sound.lib

-If you want to build the vt_sound libraries yourself, see the "How to build" section below.
+If you want to build the vt_sound libraries yourself, see the "How to Build" section below.

 ## API Documentation